Robert Byrd: Other votes

-In 1977, Byrd was one of five Democrats to vote against the nomination of Ray Marshall as United States Secretary of Labor.
-Marshall was opposed by conservatives in both parties because of his pro-labor positions, including support for repealing right to work laws.
-Marshall was confirmed and served until the end of Carter's term in 1981.

 In February 1981, as the Senate voted on giving final approval to the $50 billion increase in the debt limit, Democrats initially opposed the measure as part of an effort to elicit the highest number of Republicans in support of the measure.
 Byrd proceeded to give a signal for Democrats that saw caucus members switch their votes in support of the increase.

 President Reagan was injured during an assassination attempt in March 1981.
 Following the shooting, Byrd opined that the aftermath of the attempt had proven there were "holes that need to be plugged" in the constitution's handling of the presidential line of succession after a president's disability and stated his intent to introduce legislation calling for a mandatory life sentence for anyone attempting to assassinate a president, vice president, or member of Congress.

 In March 1981, during a Capitol Hill interview, Byrd stated that the Reagan administration was promoting an economic package with assumptions for the national economy that might take a year for the public to see its difficulties and thereby lead to a political backlash.
 Byrd contented that President Reagan would win approval by Congress of $35 to $40 billion of the $48 billion in proposed budget cuts while having more difficulty in passing his tax-cut package, asserting Democratic opposition and some Republicans having misgivings about the approach as the reason Congress would block the plan and furthering that he would be surprised if a one-year cut in rates lasted more than year.
 Byrd opined that it was time for "some tax reform" that would see loopholes closed for the rich dropped to bring in revenues and expressed belief in the likelihood of the administration dismantling existing energy programs: "Energy programs are not as catchy now as budget cuts.
 But if the gas lines begin to form again, or the overseas oil gets cut off, we will have lost the time, the momentum, the money.
 Basically, they have a wholesale dismantlement of the energy programs we spent several years creating around here".